ande1mat/Spring_Postgres_API/README.md

     * Run the DDL scripts in the Models Customer and Cart files

 * Step 2:
-    * This is a Maven based Spring boot application so you can enter these commands in the project directory:
+    * I changed this from a Maven based Spring boot application to Gradle.
+So you can enter these commands in the project directory:
-    * --> mvn --version //Check your maven version, if not present install it
+    * --> gradle --version //Check your gradle version, if not present install it
-    * --> mvn clean package //Compile the application code, run the test, and package it as determined by your pom.xml
+    * --> ./gradlew clean build //Compile the application code, run the test, and package it as determined by your build.gradle
-    * --> mvn spring-boot:run . //start up the service.
+    * --> ./gradlew bootRun //start up the service.
 Ctl-C to stop the service
     * OR
           * Import to your favorite IDE - IntelliJ and run from there if you choose.